 Director: Sandip Ray

 Royal Bengal Rahasya is a film made with care, case in point being the spotless casting in the character roles.
-The outdoor sequences are shot well, capturing a natural beauty and reminding the old viewers of the additional attraction of Feluda stories being captivating travel diaries which Satyajit Ray brought out in the first Feluda movie, Sonar Kella (The Golden Fortress) as well.
+The outdoor sequences are well shot, capturing natural beauty and reminding old viewers of the additional attraction of Feluda stories being captivating travel diaries which Satyajit Ray brought out in the first Feluda movie, Sonar Kella (The Golden Fortress) as well.